IraSoro/peri/CONTRIBUTING.md

    ]);
    ```

+10. Check the work of the `formatter` and `linter`.
+To do this, use the following commands:

+    ```bash
+    npm run lint
+    npm run fmt:check
+    ```

+    To automatically fix formatter errors, you can use the  command:

+    ```bash
+    npm run fmt
+    ```

-9. Make a Pull Request with the translated file.
+11. Make a Pull Request with the translated file.

 ### Guidelines